 Our list of wants comes from our personal and family values.
-We are challenged by the pandemic emergency to re-evaluate our list of wants.
-We are #all in this together.
+We are challenged by the pandemic and global emergencies to re-evaluate our list of wants.
+We are all in this together.
 Be honest and thoughtful as you list your wants.
-Since we are adapting to a new emergency let’s focus on our wants until the end of the year.
+Since we are adapting to new emergencies let’s focus on our wants for shorter time periods.

-B. List you and your family’s wants as you adjust to the pandemic emergency:
+B. List your family’s wants as you adjust to the pandemic and global emergencies:

 1) Four weeks —

-Use the following tool to identify needs and wants during the pandemic emergency.
+Use the following tool to identify needs and wants during the emergencies.